 Arrow Diagramming Method (ADM) in Scheduling

-Arrow Diagramming Method (ADM) – Humans are creating work schedules to track their projects since the construction of pyramids.
+Arrow Diagramming Method (ADM) – Humans are creating work schedules to track their projects since the construction of the pyramids.
 At the beginning, they use very simple techniques and charts to represent the work to be done.
 After the usage of the first Gantt Charts (predecessor of the modern Gantt Charts), scheduling evolved and became an area of expertise.
 Unlike the first Gantt Charts, schedules are created by establishing logical links between the activities in today’s projects.

 Schedule Network Diagrams

-A network diagram of a schedule demonstrates the logical order that the activities follow.
+A network diagram of a work schedule demonstrates the logical order that the activities will follow.
 It shows a sequence of activities required to complete the project.
 Basically, there are two common technique to create network diagrams.
 These techniques are Arrow Diagramming Method (ADM) (or Activity on Arrow) and Precedence Diagram Method (PDM) (or Activity on Node).
 Network diagrams enables to determine the critical path of the project.
 The critical path is the longest path where a delay on it results a project delay.

 Arrow Diagramming Method (ADM)

 Arrow diagramming method (ADM) is a network diagramming technique like Precedence Diagram Method (PDM).
 In this method, activities are shown as arrows on the diagram.
 It has been used long time to determine the critical path and identify resource problems and feasible solutions when the approximate duration and resource requirement of all the activities of network diagram are known.